 Since inception, the Company has devoted substantially all of its efforts to business planning, research and development, recruiting management and technical staff, acquiring operating assets, raising capital, and selling its product.
-The Company incurred operating losses in each period from inception, and started reporting operating income during the year ended December 31, 2019.
-The Company has been able to fund its cash needs to date through several public and private offerings of its securities and from revenues from product sales.
-See Note 11 (Stockholders' Equity).
+The Company incurred operating losses in each period from inception until the second quarter of 2019, when it started reporting operating income.
+The Company has been able to fund its cash needs to date through offerings of its securities and revenues from its product sales.
+See Note 13 (Stockholders' Equity).